dariusz-hq/hugo-dariuszh.uk/content/_index.md

 I am a Software Engineer with over 10 years of experience in designing, developing, and implementing software solutions.
 I work with a range of programming languages and technologies to create reliable and scalable applications.

-My experience covers various projects, from web applications to enterprise systems.
+My experience covers various projects, from small internal web applications, embeddable widgets, APIs and large back-office web applications and batch job processors.
 I enjoy solving technical challenges and improving user experiences through thoughtful software design.
 I collaborate well with cross-functional teams, ensuring that business requirements are clearly translated into functional software.
 I am dedicated to continuous learning and staying updated with the latest industry trends.